rememberSoftwares/yacana/README.md

 It's a complete failure...
 But why is that ?
 First let's analyse the output:
-* Agent1 generates the initial secret number: it's 14 !
+* Agent1 generates the initial secret number: it's 14!
 * Agent2 tries 12 which is lower than 14.
-In theory Agent1 should tell him "higher" to guide it toward the correct number
+In theory, Agent1 should tell him "higher" to guide it toward the correct number
-* Agent1 tells Agent2: "lower" wich is wrong !
+* Agent1 tells Agent2: "lower" which is wrong!
 In the end:
 * Agent2 tries 13
-* Agent1 tells it it won !
+* Agent1 tells it it won!

 No, he didn't !?
-The initial secret number was 14 !
+The initial secret number was 14!
 Not 13...

 There are two main issues here.
-The first one is that the LLM I use, which is Llama3.0, sucks at maths and cannot compare numbers accuratly !
+The first one is that the LLM I use, which is Llama3.0, sucks at maths and cannot compare numbers accurately!
 This is a common issue even with frontier models sometimes.
 So the game breaks very quickly.
-Second issue, the secret number is available to the other agent because they share the same history as part of the conversation.
-I could tell the Agent1 to NOT show the number but it's not like it really has a brain so when it decides that the number is correct would be entirely random.
+The second issue, the secret number is available to the other agent because they share the same history as part of the conversation.
+I could tell Agent1 to NOT show the number but it's not like it has a brain so when it decides that the number is correct would be entirely random.
 So the number must be part of the history from the start but not available to the other Agent.

 Let's fix all of that:
 ```python